contextswitcher/contextswitcher/README.md

 }
 ```

+Word offers writing plugins using JavaScript.
+See <https://docs.microsoft.com/en-us/office/dev/add-ins/develop/understanding-the-javascript-api-for-office>.
+The manifest allows to specify domains to open.
+See <https://docs.microsoft.com/en-us/office/dev/add-ins/develop/add-in-manifests?tabs=tabid-1#specify-domains-you-want-to-open-in-the-add-in-window>.

 The "only" thing left is the communication between the apps.

-I would propose "messaging".
-Maybe [RabbitMQ](https://www.rabbitmq.com/download.html)?
-There is a .net client library.
+Read on at "How to Communicate between the Apps and Context Switcher?"

+#### Option 2: ContextSwitcher Controls Application

+ContextSwitcher has dedicated plugins for each supported applicatons.
+It controls the applications by sending keyboard presses and tries to read the window through the Windows API.

+### How to Communicate between the Apps and Context Switcher?

+Follow-up to "How to Implement Context Switching", Option 1.

+#### Context and Problem Statement

+When crafting a plugin for each supported application, each plugin has to communicate to Context Switcher and receive commands from Context Switcher.

+#### Discussion on Options

+As general pattern, "messaging" should be used.
 Maybe, each application creates a queue to ContextSwitcher and a call-back queue (see <https://www.rabbitmq.com/tutorials/tutorial-six-python.html> for details).
 The mentioned "temporary" queue is kept open as long as the application runs.
 It receives the commands from ContextSwitcher.

+Example implementation is [RabbitMQ](https://www.rabbitmq.com/download.html)?
+There is a .net client library.
 (I am not sure about the [channel concept](https://www.rabbitmq.com/channels.html))

-#### Option 2: ContextSwitcher Controls Application

-ContextSwitcher has dedicated plugins for each supported applicatons.
-It controls the applications by sending keyboard presses and tries to read the window through the Windows API.
+There is [Microsoft Message Queueing](https://en.wikipedia.org/wiki/Microsoft_Message_Queuing).
+It can be installed (and removed) on Windows 10 easily.
+See <https://superuser.com/a/986399/138868>.

+Possibly, it is easer to host a http endpoint, where each application registers.
+Then, the server can send commands to the client using [Server-Sent Events](https://www.w3schools.com/html/html5_serversentevents.asp).
+For instance, ContextSwitcher sends "save state".
+Then, the application PUTs its new state to ContextSwitcher.
+After all registered applications did this, ContextSwitcher can continue.

+Chrome Extensions can only communicate to the outside using [Native Messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging).
+The application reads from `stdin` and writes to `stdout` to communicate with the extension.
+This is a solution to communicate with the Context Switcher browser extension.
+For each extension (Chrome, Firefox), one instance of the "Native Messaging Host" (the Context Switcher part) is started.